Walifmamu/Modern-Ecommerce-Platforms/README.md

 - Akismet Anti-Spam: Spam Protection   Used by millions, Akismet is quite possibly the best way in the world to protect your blog from spam.
 Akismet anti spam keeps your site protected even while you sleep.
 To get started: activate the Akismet plugin and then go to your Akismet Settings page to set up your API key.

-- PeproDev WooCommerce Receipt Uploader
+- PeproDev WooCommerce Receipt Uploader     Upload Receipt for Any Payment method in WooCommerce.
+Customers will Upload the receipt (image/pdf) and Shop Managers will approve/reject it manually
+Upload Receipt for Any Payment method in WooCommerce.
+Customers will Upload the receipt (image/pdf) and Shop Managers will approve/reject it manually

 ## The main plugins that I use